jsegerLingoport/lingoport-ember-tools-localmanager/README.md

 # lingoport-ember-tools-localmanager
- Google snippet to change current local in ember
+ Google snippet to change current local in ember.

+ Example Use :

+ changeLocale('eo');